 Notes

-Feel free to adjust the quantity of ingredients to suit your preference.
-If you like things extra spicy, add another hot pepper.
+- Feel free to adjust the quantity of ingredients to suit your preference.
+If you like things extra spicy, add another hot pepper or opt for a hotter type of pepper.
 No lime?
 Feel free to substitute lemon juice.
-Cilantro is optional, of course.

 Easy to make and so yummy.
 I will definitely make this again!